marcinguy/cyanogenmod-stagefright/README.md

 CyanogenMod sources are still available to download.

-This research was made on Cyanogenmod 12.0 which is/was vulnerable to Stagefright.
+This research was made on CyanogenMod 12.0 which is/was vulnerable to Stagefright.

 Seems like every major vulnerability has a logo now :) Here is a sexy Stagefright logo  ...
 BTW stagefright is also a possible TAG of StackOverflow/SecurityExchange .... no wonder, there is 1.6 billion Android devices on the market